kubernetes/kops/docs/cluster_spec.md

 ```

 *Openstack only*
-As of Kops 1.12.0 it is possible to use the load balancer internally by setting the `useForInternalApi: true`.
+As of kOps 1.12.0 it is possible to use the load balancer internally by setting the `useForInternalApi: true`.
 This will point both `masterPublicName` and `masterInternalName` to the load balancer.
 You can therefore set both of these to the same value in this configuration.

 ```yaml